 Set clear guidelines about how you expect your young adult to behave on the internet.
 Let them know that you expect them to behave as ethically online as you would expect in person.
 Consider having your teen sign a youth pledge and signing a parent pledge yourself.

 Remind them that there may be consequences if they violate the pledge, and ask them to help hold you accountable as well.
 Encourage them to ask you questions if anything is unclear when they are online.

 Educating Your Teen on Cyberbullying

-In addition to general Internet safety practices, educate your teen about cyberbullying.
-Make sure they know what cyberbullying actually is and that it is not a joke.
-Just because their friends are doing it for fun does not mean that it is acceptable or that your they have to participate.
+In addition to general internet safety practices, educate your teen about what cyberbullying is and how to identify it.
+Make sure they know cyberbullying is not a joke.
+Just because their friends are doing it for fun does not mean that it is acceptable or that they have to participate.

 Emphasize that the Golden Rule — that your teen should treat others the way they want to be treated — still applies when they are online.
 Teach them what it means to be a good digital citizen.

 Keep the lines of communication open.
 Let them know they can always come talk to you if they experience or encounter any cyberbullying online.
-Reassure your teen that they won’t face repercussions or a loss of computer privileges if they are being bullied.
+Reassure your teen that they will not face repercussions or a loss of computer privileges if they are being bullied.